gradle/gradle/design-docs/play-support.md

 - ~~When "trigger" is tripped, a build runs.~~
 - ~~Add coverage for a build that succeeds, then fails, then succeeds (eg a compilation error)~~
 - ~~Fail when this is enabled on Java 6 builds, tell the user this is only supported for Java 7+.~~
-- Test coverage that watch mode works through the tooling API
-    - Client receives logging output, progress events and test events from each build execution until cancelled.
-    - Client receives ‘cancelled’ exception when cancelled.
-    - Cannot use watch mode when requesting a model or running a build action.

 ### Story: Continuous Gradle mode triggered by file change